ninaephremidze/Klaviyo-E-commerce-Platform-Health-Checklist/README.md

    pip install google-api-python-client

 Part III:

 Upload the information we got from Klaviyo to Google Sheets:

 1. [Open API library in Google API console](https://developers.google.com/api-client-library)

-2. Search for Google Sheets API and click enable

-   P.S.You may need to make a project, if you are on a managed google account and not personal
+2. Search for Google Sheets API and click enable.
+You may need to make a project, if you are on a managed google account and not personal

 3. Create credentials, Google API, user data